rudyl313/factual-haskell-driver/README.md

 # Tests

+To run the integration tests you'll need an to create a yaml file at ~/.factual/factual-auth.yaml to store your Factual credentials:

+    ---
+    key: MYKEY
+    secret: MYSECRET

 Load the tests file into ghci to run the tests:

     $ ghci test/Tests.hs

-To run the integration tests you'll need an API key and secret, but you can always run the unit tests:
+Here is how you run the the tests and what you should expect while in GHCi:

     *Main> runUnitTests
     Cases: 53  Tried: 53  Errors: 0  Failures: 0
     Counts {cases = 53, tried = 53, errors = 0, failures = 0}
-    *Main> runIntegrationTests "mykey" "mysecret"
+    *Main> runIntegrationTests
     Cases: 11  Tried: 11  Errors: 0  Failures: 0
     Counts {cases = 11, tried = 11, errors = 0, failures = 0}